Checklist for ELi Writers

 - Has the editor already agreed to the topic?

 - Is the article approximately the right length for the topic?
-(A short article is about 250 words.
-A typical article is about 350-500 words.
-A longer article is 750-1000 words.)
+(A short article is about 300-400 words.
+A typical article is about 600 words.
+A longer article is 750-1000 words.
+When we publish something longer than that, it's because it is a big story or a news analysis piece.)

 - Is the article free from your own opinion and editorializing?
 (Here's a useful handout showing how to avoid opinion-laden prose.)